Weekend weather round-up: What to expect in Sheffield over the next three days

-In general, the weather will be warm, but overcast, with some sunny intervals occurring throughout the weekend.
+In general, the weather will be warm, with some sunny intervals and light showers occurring throughout the weekend.

-The pollen count is expected to be very high over the next three days and the UV rate is also predicted to be high.
+The pollen count and UV intensity are both expected to be high over the next three days.

 Lows of: 12°C

+There will be sunny intervals throughout the day on Friday, with sunny spells particularly occurring between early to mid-morning.

-Friday is set to be overcast for most of the day, reaching its peak temperature of 17°C at 16:00.
-The temperature will then begin to dip at around 21:00.
+The temperature will reach its peak of 18°C at around 14:00 and will then begin to slowly dip at around 22:00.

 Highs of: 18°C